 Ask for Proof of Results

 The best way to validate a candidate is by looking at their previous successes.
 How have their BI skills helped their previous employers or clients?
 What are their accomplishments?
 What were the outcomes of their recommendations and findings?
-The more proof a candidate can show you of their experience, the more confident you will be in their expertise.
 Proof could be through an online portfolio or case studies.
 The more tangible results, the better.

-References are very important, so ask for at least three from the candidate's most recent positions in most cases.
+References are also very important, so ask for at least three from the candidate's most recent positions in most cases.
 The more recent the position, the more useful references will be.
-Find out if they are current or former co-workers or bosses.

 Discuss Recent Training and Professional Development

 Business intelligence is an evolving field.
-There is always something new to learn and new regulations and technologies to implement.
+There's always something new to learn and new regulations and technologies to implement.
 It’s crucial that you hire an expert who has recently received training and professional development in areas like big data, data visualization, predictive analytics, or reporting.

-As organizations are forced to become more data-driven, it’s a must that your organization is able to retain BI pros who are constantly learning the latest techniques and trends in the field.
-Ideally, your candidate will regularly participate in professional development.
-If they haven’t recently taken a training course then you may want to consider other candidates.
+As organizations are forced to become more data-driven, it’s also a must that your organization retains BI pros who are constantly learning the latest techniques and trends in the field.
+Ideally, your candidate will regularly participate in professional development and have recently taken a training course.

-Look for a Head of Business Intelligence that Matches Your Corporate Culture
+Step 4: Ensure Your Head of BI Matches Your Corporate Culture

 Company culture does much more than influence policies related to dress codes and employee benefits.
 It can also affect how your business behaves.

-A company with an assertive company might want to take more risks.
-In that case, you would look for a Head of BI who likes aggressive policies.
+A company with an assertive culture might want to take more risks.
+In that case, you'd look for a Head of BI who likes aggressive policies.
 A company that moves ahead carefully might want to hire a Head of business information that spends a lot of time analyzing opportunities before pursuing them.

 A candidate’s resume and cover letter may offer some insight into whether they will fit into the corporate culture.
 Once you reach the interview stage, you can ask more direct questions about their preferred policies.